madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 ### Golden Intent Descriptions

-The workflow uses these canonical descriptions for the 5-point scale:
+The workflow uses a comprehensive set of canonical descriptions for the 5-point scale.
+Each rating level has **5 variations** representing different reasoning patterns:

+1. **Need-based reasoning**: "Do I need it?"
+2. **Fit-based reasoning**: "Is it right for me?"
+3. **Price-based reasoning**: "Is it worth the cost?"
+4. **Feature-based reasoning**: "Does it have what I want?"
+5. **Interest-based reasoning**: "Does it appeal to me?"

+For example, Rating 1 (Definitely NOT) includes:
-- **1**: "I would definitely not purchase... no interest whatsoever"
+- "I would definitely not buy it as I don't need it at all"
-- **2**: "I would probably not purchase... doesn't appeal to me"
-- **3**: "I might or might not... neutral about it"
-- **4**: "I would probably purchase... seems like a good fit"
+- "I would definitely not buy it because it's not a good fit for me"
+- "I would definitely not buy it as it's too expensive for what it offers"
+- "I would definitely not buy it as it lacks important features I need"
-- **5**: "I would definitely purchase... exactly what I'm looking for"
+- "I would definitely not buy it as I'm just not interested in this type of product"

+Each rating level (1-5) has similar variations across these 5 reasoning dimensions, providing a more robust semantic similarity matching that captures diverse ways people express purchase intent.

 ### Example Calculation